barryclark/jekyll-now/pages/study/zen/gateless-case2-full.md

 >
 > Hearing this, the old man __immediately was enlightened__.
 Making his bows he said, "I am released from the body of a fox."

-If we were to pick between the view of gradual enlightenment and the view of sudden enlightenment:
-- Which view is related to "Such a person does not fall..."?
-- Which view is related to "With this I was reborn five hundred times as a fox"?
-- Which view is related to "Such a person does not evade..."?
-- Which view is related to "Hearing this, the old man immediately was enlightened."?

-Why did old Paichang have to wait for such a long time, go through so many lives, to ultimately be suddenly enlightened?
-Isn't that ironic?
+This is where the distinction between northern and southern schools of Zen shows up for me.

+One interesting exercise is to examine each line according to a distinction between gradual enlightenment or sudden enlightenment.

+"**Such a person does not fall...**" - This sounds very much like something someone from the school of gradual enlightenment would say.
+Maybe the old man comes from the northern school.

+"**With this** I was **reborn five hundred times as a fox**" - Again here, the old man holds a view in which a single wrong answer can throw you into a long line of rebirths, that can be exhausted.
+It sounds to me that the old man still holds the view of gradual enlightenment at this point of the conversation.

+"**Such a person does not evade...**" - Hyakujo is providing an answer that fits well in the view of sudden enlightenment.

+"**Hearing this, the old man immediately was enlightened**" - Suddenly, the old man enlightened, after being exposed to the view of sudden enlightenment.
+The old man realizes the truth of this view and suddenly sheds the skin of the fox on the floor of the other side of the mountain.

+### Is one view better than the other?

 > Huang-po stepped forward and said, "As you say, the old man missed the turning word and was reborn as a fox five hundred times.
 What if he had given __the right answer__ each time he was asked a question -- what would have happened then?"

-Could you really do that?
-Answer correctly to this hard question even the very first time you're being asked?
-Is answering wrongly a natural step for someone on the path to enlightenment?

 > Paichang said, "Just step here closer, and I'll tell you."
 Huang-po went up to Paichang and __slapped him in the face__.

-Can Paichang's answer - _"such a person does not evade"_ karmic law - be considered "true" if the fruit of that answer is to get slapped in the face?

-Is Sudden enlightenment, as a view, not "more true" than gradual? (_a thousand mistakes, ten thousand mistakes_?)

-If I am pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
-Could sudden enlightenment be "less wrong" than gradual enlightenment?
+Now, it would be too easy to just claim victory fo the view of sudden enlightenment.
+I read that passage as indicative that if you do that, you will be slapped in the face (by reality, probably).

+The irony here is that old man **had to wait** for such a long time, go through so many lives, to ultimately be suddenly enlightened after meeting Hyakujo.
+Who knows how many lives he would have lived if he had now met Hyakujo.
+Who knows if he could have become enlightened another way.

+Going back to Huang-po's question, "What if...", there's also a lot of irony, almost cynicism.
+Let's go through it.

-Still, Huang-po's slap suggests that none of those answers are actually right.
+"**What if he had given the right answer**" - This seems to imply there **is** a right answer, but Huang-po doesn't believe there is one, he's calling out Hyakujo because his story implied there is one.
+Huang-po's slap suggests that none of those answers are actually right.
 What to make of this?

+"What if he had given **the right answer each time he was asked** a question" - To me, there's two funny aspects about this.
+First, it means you would have to give the right answer the very first time you're being asked.
+Seriously, could anyone really do that?
+We're talking about such a fundamental question, if you were asked this question before you understand the true nature of enlightenment, you could very well give the wrong answer.
+Would you then be reborn as a fox for?
+That doesn't sound very reasonable (or fair).
+Dogen pointed this out, we'll get back to it later: "Senior monks who have made mistakes over the past two or three hundred years would certainly have become innumerable foxes" (in _Daishugyo_).
+True understanding of enlightenment is not just something you can deliver like that on your first try, it is something you will realize with time and practice.
+This points to a contradiction, because _sudden_ enlightenment would then be _gradual_.

+Now let's say you _did_ answer properly at some point.
+Well, you'll still have to answer this question right every single time you're being asked, for the rest of your life, or else you'll be thrown in a long chain of rebirths as a fox.
+What's the point of being suddenly enlightened if you're still stuck with the possibility of being thrown in hell at every single corner, if you're still stuck within a reality that very much sounds aligned with the view of gradual enlightenment.

+"**Huang-po went up to Paichang and slapped him in the face**" - If previously it sounded like the reward for the old man's answer was to be thrown in rebirths, here it sounds like the reward for Hyakujo's answer is to be slapped in the face.
+Is Sudden enlightenment, as a view, not "more true" than gradual?.
+The (_a thousand mistakes, ten thousand mistakes_?).
+Between us, if I can pragmatic for a second, I'd rather get slapped in the face than be reborn five hundred times as a fox.
+So, could sudden enlightenment be "less wrong" than gradual enlightenment?

+### What if we could hold both together?

+What I suggest this reading points to, is that the opposition between those two views is a trap, a false dichotomy.

+Maybe that's why the _Mumonkan_ closes the case the verses:

+> Not falling, not evading--
+> two faces of the same die.
+> Not evading, not falling--
+> a thousand mistakes, ten thousand mistakes.

+Each of them leads to a partial understanding of reality and contradictions.
+Holding one view, sudden enlightenment, might be helpful but grasping it as the one true view is an illusion.

+Ultimately, the question is not whether sudden enlightenment is more true than gradual enlightenment.
+The question is.... what is enlightenment itself? and what is the relationship between enlightenment and karmic law?

-## A read about the ritual
+## 2. The ritual

 Ritual and liturgy, is that the answer to the question?
 Is the ritual of cremation the way to find your way between the two answers?
 Is it the function, the end of Zen practice and liturgy to pay respect to both answers and hold them simultaneously?